 How do I use a free APC?

-If there is a free APC available that you’d like to use, the next step is to contact the publisher to check the deal is still available.
+If there is a free or discounted APC available that you’d like to use, the publisher may inform you about it already.
+If not, the next step is to contact the library to check whether the deal is still available.